Introduction to ReactJS and React Native

 With the help of code re-utilization, you can save a lot of time and money.
 While working with React Native the debugging tool makes the process of bug fixing simple and easy.
 You can utilize the benefits of all the progressions in the Java language and its environment while using React JS.

-React.js Increases SEO of the app Whereas React Native concentrates on UI.
+React.js Increases the SEO of the app Whereas React Native concentrates on UI.
 React.js has been built to improve SEO performance.
 It makes use of the Node to render on the server of the user.
 React pointedly decreases page load time offering rapid rendering speed.
 It can alter its performance as per the browser requirements.

 Conversely, as React Native is intended for SEO optimization, it is designed entirely for building good quality mobile UI.
 The consequential UI is exceptionally receptive.
-This suggests the application will have quicker load times than a standard hybrid application and offers good user experience.
+This suggests the application will have quicker load times than a standard hybrid application and offers a good user experience.

 React JS: React’s learning arc is considered to be simple and easy.
 You can effortlessly understand the insights and get acquainted with its structures to create applications.
 The JS GUI library helps to execute the resources and tasks efficiently.
 Hence, you can become an expert within a limited time frame to develop highly reactive web apps.

 Both ReactJS and React Native, are comparable to some extent only.
-Most of all they are technologies which work on some similar principles.
+Most of all they are technologies that work on some similar principles.
 The deciding factors are the scope of the project and the user’s choice.
 However, they work for diverse objectives and are not substitutable.
 So there is no point to compare one against another.